perses/perses/GOVERNANCE.md

 ## Team Members

-A Team Member is any member if the private [perses-team](perses-team@googlegroups.com) Google Group.
+A Team Member is any member of the private [perses-team](https://groups.google.com/g/perses-team) Google Group.

 Team member status may be given to those who have made ongoing contributions to